A crucial developmental milestone that often gets overlooked…

 How Can We Encourage Associative Play In Our Children?

-The best way that we can encourage associative play is to ensure that our kids have plenty of opportunities to mix with children of their own age.
+The best way that we can encourage associative play is to ensure that our kids have plenty of age-appropriate play opportunities to mix with children of their own age.

 I love that this table has a tough moulded lid that ensures the sand stays dry during wet weather but means your child can still play with the table regardless!